 Did you know many of the ingredients that formulate LipSense came original from hair spray and hair conditioners?
 This patent describes the trademark components of LipSense: AMPHOMER, GANTREZ, GAF.
 QUADAMER, etc. that synergize to form LipSense’s holding power.
 It’s incredible how deep these patents and their associated research goes!
 Someone could make a dissertation entirely from the science behind LipSense (hmm…).

-“It binds and seals the cosmetic to the lips in a clear, shear film which does not crack or cake”.
+“It binds and seals the cosmetic to the lips in a clear, sheer film which does not crack or cake”.

 These components primarily function as a transparent, breathable sealer.
 This is THE PATENT that firmly establishes the claim that senegence contains NO WAXES or PETROLEUM PRODUCTS.